Sara Duterte: Vice mayor of Davao City (2007–2010)

-Mayor of Davao City
+First term as mayor of Davao City (2010–2013)

-In 2010, Duterte was elected mayor, becoming the first female mayor of the city, as well as being the youngest to have been elected at 32.
+In 2010, Duterte was elected mayor, becoming the first female mayor of the city, as well as being the youngest to have been elected, as she turned 32 years old just weeks after being proclaimed winner.
 She won over House Speaker Prospero Nograles, her father's political rival, in a lead of 200,000 votes in the 2010 elections.
 Nograles earlier filed a protest at the Commission on Elections in Manila questioning the results, stating that there was a conspiracy of local poll officials.
 Vowing to be "useful and to serve the country at all times", she assumed the post that her father Rodrigo held for over 20 years.
+After Duterte appointed Zuleika T. Lopez as city administrator a few days into her term, her decision was challenged by the city council led by Rodrigo, then the vice mayor of Davao, who argued that Lopez was unqualified for the position.
+In response, Sara withdrew her request for the council's concurrence in Lopez's appointment and threatened to halt city hall's engagements with the city council, stating that the council "should learn to respect" her office as mayor.

 During her first term, she also served as officer in the National Executive Board of the League of Cities Philippines from 2010 to 2013.

 On December 2, 2010, President Benigno Aquino III appointed her as Chairperson of the Regional Development Council (RDC) Region XI.
-She was the first woman to hold the chairpersonship and the first to be appointed from the government sector since the reorganization of the council in 1986.
+She was the first woman to hold the position and the first to be appointed from the government sector since the reorganization of the council in 1986.
 As chairperson, she saw the growth of Davao Region’s Gross Regional Domestic Product from 3.9 percent in 2011 to 7.1 percent in 2012.

 On July 1, 2011, Duterte gained national attention when she punched Abe Andres, a Davao City Regional Trial Court sheriff, over the demolition of shanties in Barangay Kapitan Tomas Monteverde Sr., Agdao, Davao City.
-She had earlier asked the court and the demolition team to delay the demolition but Andres refused, making her furious.
+She had earlier asked the court and the demolition team to delay the demolition.
+But Andres refused her request and pushed through with the violent demolition which made her furious.
 On July 11, Sheriffs Confederation of the Philippines Inc. filed a complaint against Duterte in connection to the incident.
 On June 28, 2012, almost a year after the incident, she publicly apologized to Andres and his family.
+By May 2022, Andres openly expressed his support for the Marcos-Duterte electoral team.